docarray/docarray/docs/datatypes/index.md

-# Multimodal Data
+# Multimodal data

-Whether you’re working with text, image, video, audio, 3D meshes or the nested or the combined of them, you can always represent them as Documents and process them as DocumentArray.
-Here are some motivate examples:
+Whether you’re working with text, image, video, audio, 3D meshes, nested data, or some combination of these, you can always represent them as Documents and process them as DocumentArrays.
+Here are some motivating examples:

 ```{toctree}